Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Making the syntax of Propositional Type Theory into a category with attributes

 \subsection{The semantic context category}

 We say that two h-elementary contexts of $\ptt$ are equivalent if there is a canonical context homotopy equivalence between them.
-This request defines an equivalence relation: its reflexivity follows by Proposition \ref{there are context identities}, its symmetry follows by Proposition \ref{symmetry} and its transitivity from Proposition \ref{transitivity}.
+This request defines an equivalence relation: its reflexivity follows by \autoref{there are context identities}, its symmetry follows by \autoref{symmetry} and its transitivity from \autoref{transitivity}.

 From now on, whenever we speak about contexts and types of $\ptt$, we will actually refer to \textit{h-elementary} contexts and types of $\ptt$.